flexibeast/guides/dbus-on-void.md

 `~/.dbus/session-bus/`.

-The usual way to use `dbus-run-session` is to use it in `~/.xinitrc` to call a Window Manager (WM).
+The usual way to use `dbus-run-session` is to use it in `~/.xinitrc` to call a Window Manager (WM), so that a session bus is available to software you run from within your WM.
 For example, `.xinitrc` might contain, as its only or final
 line:

 ```